Alpengirl's Pre-Camp Letter - Example

 - The Happy Camper: Each camper in the group receives: a fancy hot cocoa packet, fun flavored Smashmallows, a sun art kit page, and a Nature BINGO playing card with dots.
 The special camper receives a personalized Alpengirl "Happy Camper" tin mug. $70

-Alpengirl logo clothing and novelties are available for purchase during camp on all sessions.
+Alpengirl logo clothing and novelties are available for purchase during camp on most sessions (not available for WA Coast Backpacker or MT Wild Canoeist sessions).
 All sizes, colors, and styles are available on a first-come, first-served basis and there are no guaranteed re-orders of items and no guarantee that items can be bought at a later date, once an item is gone, it’s gone.

 Typical Camp Store Prices: